Skip to main content

 Nested Fields

-For nested structured outputs:
+For nested structured output data, use dot-separated paths:

 variable_assignments: